Is it safe to use CBD with Lexapro? We take a look at the facts…

 What Is Lexapro?

 SSRI antidepressants work by boosting the amount of serotonin in the brain.
-Serotonin is the neurotransmitter associated with feelings of happiness and wellbeing.
-It is widely accepted that low serotonin levels can lead to problems such as depression.
+Serotonin is a neurotransmitter associated with feelings of happiness and well-being.
+Furthermore, low serotonin levels are associated with conditions like depression.

 The most common Lexapro side effects include: